SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 	- do not add `PTE_W` for program **text** address
 	- do not add `PTE_X` for program **data** address
 	- what actually is improved? #q

+- To prevent form stackoverflow, add a guard page below the stack and clear the `PTE_U` flag.